Analyzing and Guiding Zero-Shot Posterior Sampling in Diffusion Models: Prior Sampling Results

 Table~\ref{tab:lpf_results} reports results across four evaluation metrics, SSIM, PSNR, LPIPS, and FID, reflecting measurement fidelity and perceptual quality.
+All experiments were conducted using the implementation and pretrained models from \cite{chung2022diffusion}.
 Overall, the spectral recommendations tend to achieve a more balanced tradeoff between these two aspects compared to the original DPS heuristics.
+While some reported values differ from those in \cite{chung2022diffusion}, this discrepancy is mainly attributable to the use of fewer diffusion steps and different degradation settings.

 In some settings with a small number of diffusion steps, the DPS heuristic attains lower FID values; however, this is typically accompanied by reduced performance on measurement fidelity metrics.
 This behavior may be related to the small guidance step sizes commonly used by DPS, which can yield visually plausible samples that are less strongly constrained by the noisy measurements when using fewer diffusion steps.
 Representative examples are shown in Figure~\ref{fig:ImageNet_phenomenon}.
+These observations are also consistent with the findings reported in the original DPS paper~\cite{chung2022diffusion}.

-Figure~\ref{fig:ImageNet_phenomenon} compares visual results obtained using the DPS heuristic and the proposed spectral recommendations under a degradation with $\mathcal{V}=0.1$ and $\sigma_y=0.1$, across different numbers of diffusion steps $S\in\{100,200,400\}$.
+Figure~\ref{fig:ImageNet_phenomenon} compares visual results obtained using the DPS heuristic and the proposed spectral recommendations under a degradation with $\mathcal{V}=0.1$ and $\sigma_y=0.1$, across different numbers of diffusion steps $S\in\{100,200,400\}$ and for the ImageNet dataset.

 For a small number of diffusion steps, the DPS heuristic produces visually plausible images; however, these reconstructions often deviate from the reference images in terms of both global structure and fine details.
 In contrast, the spectral recommendations yield visual results that more closely align with the reference images and the measurements, although they may exhibit minor effects such as localized color variations.
 This behavior helps explain why the DPS heuristic can attain favorable FID values at low step counts while showing reduced measurements fidelity.